planetary/eslint-config-planetary/README.md

 ## Usage

-Simple add `"extends": "planetary"` to your .eslintrc.
+Simply add `"extends": "planetary"` to your .eslintrc.